Black cat cinema

 The Brief.

-In 2021 Mr. Evans founded Black Cat Cinema - an open air cinema experience in Lisbon showing films for tourists and locals.
-To get the word out to would-be customers, a website would need creating to tell people what Black Cat Cinema is, how to attend and where.
-After our initial meeting, it was clear what the requirements were:
+In 2021, Mr. Evans founded Black Cat Cinema - an open-air cinema experience in Lisbon for both tourists and locals.
+To reach potential visitors, he needed a website that clearly explained what the cinema offers, how to attend, and where it takes place.
+From our first meeting, the core requirements became clear:

 -